yangfangs/physpetools/docs/docs/usage.md

 **--muscle**

   Multiple sequence alignment by muscle.
-The default aligned software is Muscle.
+The default multiple sequence alignment software is Muscle.

 **--muscle_p**

-  Set multiple sequence alignment parameters.
+  Set Muscle advance parameters.
 The default is ``-maxiter 100``.
 More options about muslce please to see [MUSCLE Manual](http://www.drive5.com/muscle/manual/options.html)

 The default option: